 Falls are a leading cause of injury, morbidity, and mortality in older adults.
-MDS 3.0 guidelines looks to help providers minimize fall risk while treating fall injuries with the goal of achieving the best quality of life for residents.
+MDS 3.0 Fall guidelines look to help providers minimize fall risk while treating fall injuries with the goal of achieving the best quality of life for residents.

 A previous fall, especially a recent fall, recurrent falls, and falls with significant injury are the most important predictors of risk for future falls and injurious falls.
 Persons with a history of falling may limit activities because of a fear of falling and should be evaluated for reversible causes of falling.